Will US unemployment rate stay below 4.5% through Q3 2026?

 Causal Effect

-The rate decision has negligible effect on near-term unemployment — the hiring freeze is driven by tariff and oil uncertainty, not borrowing costs, and rate cuts transmit to labor demand with long and variable lags
+Rate decision has negligible effect on near-term unemployment — the hiring freeze is driven by tariff and oil uncertainty (not borrowing costs), and rate cuts transmit to labor demand with long and variable lags.
+Causal delta compressed to near-zero as both branches rose together with the March NFP rebound.

 Why This Matters